-The John Deere logo shows that the company’s equipment fits perfectly into the environment.
-Machine operation is safe for the environment and animals.
-The emblem guarantees the company’s thorough knowledge of the process of construction, logging, and agriculture.
+The John Deere logo demonstrates that the company’s machinery fits perfectly into the environment.
+The machines are safe for the environment and animals.
+The emblem ensures the company has a deep understanding of construction, logging, and agricultural processes.

 Meaning and History

-Despite the early period of appearance, the enterprise’s debut logo is of no interest; therefore, no one refers to it.
-The evolution of the emblems began in 1876, with the appearance of a galloping deer’s image.
-Names, he served as the basis for all subsequent options, akin to the engineering corporation.
+Despite its early appearance, the company’s debut logo is unremarkable, so no one refers to it.
+The evolution of emblems began in 1876 with the appearance of an image of a leaping deer.
+It served as the basis for all subsequent variations associated with the machinery corporation.

 What is John Deere?

-The American corporation John Deere produces agricultural and heavy equipment: in particular, loaders, forwarders, combines, graders, excavators, ditchers, special equipment with a telescopic boom, tractors, and various equipment.
+The American corporation John Deere manufactures agricultural and heavy equipment, including loaders, forwarders, combines, graders, excavators, trenchers, special equipment with a telescopic boom, tractors, and other equipment.

 1876 - 1912

-The original version shows a largely black and white deer painted as close to its natural appearance.
-The animal is depicted a little from the side, so the body and legs ratio seems disproportionate.
-A horned deer jumps over a small log.
-There is an arched inscription to the right and left of its horns – the name of the company.
-Below is the phrase “Moline, ILL.”
+The original features a black-and-white deer, drawn as close to its natural appearance as possible.
+The animal is depicted slightly sideways, so the body-to-legs ratio seems disproportionate.
+The antlered deer is leaping over a small log.
+To the right and left of its antlers is an arc-shaped inscription of the company name.
+Below it is the inscription “Moline, ILL”.

 1912 – 1950